Classification: Day Division or Evening Division Student.

 Home-schooled and prospective students who have been away from high school for several years are also encouraged to apply for admission.
 Interested applicants should contact the Office of Admissions to discuss application requirements.

-Students wishing to transfer must submit official transcripts from all colleges or universities attended as well as an essay or writing sample and one recommendation letter.
+Students wishing to transfer must submit official transcripts from all colleges or universities attended as well as an essay and one recommendation letter.
 If a student has earned less than 30 college credits, an official secondary school record and SAT I or ACT scores are also required.
 For information regarding transfer student application deadlines, please contact the Office of Admissions.

 Evening Division Programs